 This week, I cover steroids in sports with attorney Rick Collins, an authority on steroids and the law and a well known author who covers the topic of Performance enhancing drugs in sports.
 Forget what you have heard on some sports talk show on this topic.
 We will cover the reality behind performance Enhancing drugs in an objective science based manner minus the hyperbole and hysteria over these drugs in sports.

 Listen to the show HERE

 Last night there was a podcast dedicated to my late friend Dan Duchaine.
-It was put on by OFF TOPIC Radio and featured yours truly, Pat Arnold, Mike Mooney, John Romano, Millard Baker, as well as other guests to talk about the first true “guru” in bodybuilding.
+Yours truly, Pat Arnold, Mike Mooney, John Romano, Millard Baker, as well as other guests to talk about the first true “guru” in bodybuilding.
 Dan was a pioneer, a nut, a unique thinker, a genius, a total trouble maker, a weirdo, to name a few traits of his.
 If you don’t know who Dan was, you don’t know sh%& about bodybuilding and who was the true pioneer in “chemical enhancement” as well as supplements.
 For better or for worse, he probably had a greater impact on all sports then any single person who ever lived.
 A bold claim, but true.
 You can listen to the show here:

 Here’s what I wrote about Dan shortly after he died

 The state of ‘drugs in sports’ is about to take a monumental leap into the unknown with the introduction of gene therapies/gene doping.
 It’s a term people have heard for a while, but it’s going to be a reality in the very near future, perhaps even by the next Olympic games.